General integrated rate law for complex self-assembly reactions reveals the mechanism of amyloid-beta co-aggregation: Methods

-The kinetics of amyloid fibril self-assembly in a closed \textit{in vitro} system can generally be modelled by developing rate equations for the fibril number concentration $P(t)$, fibril mass concentration $M(t)$, and the monomer concentration $m(t)$.
+The kinetics of amyloid fibril self-assembly \textit{in vitro} can typically be modelled by developing rate equations for the fibril number concentration $P(t)$, fibril mass concentration $M(t)$, and the monomer concentration $m(t)$.
+In the usual case that the aggregation reaction is ``closed'', and concentrations of oligomers or other intermediates is low, the total concentration $M(t)+m(t)=m_\text{tot}$ of protein molecules in monomers and fibrils is constant to a good approximation.

 Since amyloid fibrils typically contain a small number of monomers per plane, but a very large number of planes per fibril, their aggregation can be accurately modelled as a linear self-assembly reaction.

-New protein fibrils form from monomer in solution through a slow primary nucleation reaction step (often mediated by third-party interfaces such as the air-water interface or plate walls~\cite{Dear2020JCP,Toprakcioglu2022,Dear2024Nanoscale}, and subsequently elongate rapidly by monomer addition (Fig.~\ref{fig1}\textbf{a}).
+New protein fibrils form from monomer in solution through a slow primary nucleation reaction step (often mediated by third-party interfaces such as the air-water interface or plate walls~\cite{Grigolato2017,Grigolato2021,Espinosa2019,Dear2020JCP,Toprakcioglu2022,Dear2024Nanoscale}, and subsequently elongate rapidly by monomer addition (Fig.~\ref{fig1}\textbf{a}).
 Elongation does not create or remove fibrils and thus only affects $M(t)$ and $m(t)$ (decreasing the latter with rate proportional to $m(t)P(t)$).
 Since nucleation is much slower than elongation, the monomer lost during nucleation can be ignored and to a good approximation primary nucleation increases only $P(t)$ (with rate dependent only on monomer concentration).

-Most amyloid-forming systems also feature reaction steps whose rates are proportional to the fibril mass concentration $M(t)=m_\text{tot}-m(t)$, sometimes summarised as multiplication processes or secondary processes.
+Most amyloid-forming systems also feature reaction steps whose rates are proportional to the fibril mass concentration, sometimes summarised as multiplication processes or secondary processes.
 Such processes induce autocatalytic amplification in filamentous self-assembly.
 They include fibril fragmentation (rate $k_-M(t)$) as well as secondary nucleation of new fibrils on the surface of existing fibrils (Fig.~\ref{fig1}\textbf{a}; rate dependent on both $m(t)$ and $M(t)$).

-The simplest rate laws possible for a closed chemical system containing all three processes are:

-where $k_n,\ k_2$ and $k_+$ are by convention the rate constants of primary and secondary nucleation and of elongation respectively, and $n_c$ and $n_2$ the reaction orders for the nucleation processes.
-Fragmentation can be described by the same equations by setting $n_2=0$ and $k_2=k_-$.
-The final equation is the closure relation ($m_\text{tot}$ is the total (constant) concentration of protein molecules in monomers and fibrils).
-These equations will be familiar to researchers who have previous knowledge of amyloid formation kinetics.